 • The contract has a fixed end date of August 29, 2014 with a \$1,000/day Liquated Damages clause for late completion.

-- The Contractor submitted a Request for Contract Time Extension per the contract documents on August 28, 2014.
+The Contractor submitted a Request for Contract Time Extension per the contract documents on August 28, 2014.
 The Engineer coordinated with the Town Attorney and sent a response to their request on October 13, 2014.
-We are waiting to see if they accept the response or choose to appeal it. - The work on Ms. Leonard's driveway will be done before Thanksgiving. - The Contractor graded over the existing swale and did not construct the proposed swale shown in the plans between the Food Pantry and the inlet at the Haymarket Baptist Church.
+We are waiting to see if they accept the response or choose to appeal it.
+The work on Ms. Leonard's driveway will be done before Thanksgiving.
+The Contractor graded over the existing swale and did not construct the proposed swale shown in the plans between the Food Pantry and the inlet at the Haymarket Baptist Church.
 This is causing the additional back up of water at the Food Pantry driveway.
-The Contractor will grade the proposed swale back in and then Town forces will replace the pipe under the driveway and clean out the swale between the Food Pantry driveway and the old Police Station driveway. - Some of the curb is being removed/replaced and pavement milled/overlaid at the corners of St. Paul Drive and at the corner near the El Vaquero Mexican restaurant.
+The Contractor will grade the proposed swale back in and then Town forces will replace the pipe under the driveway and clean out the swale between the Food Pantry driveway and the old Police Station driveway.
+Over the next couple of weeks, some of the curb will be removed/replaced and pavement milled/overlaid at the corners of St. Paul Drive and at the corner near the El Vaquero Mexican restaurant.
 At St. Paul Drive, this is to correct an error in construction by the Contractor (solely Contractor's expense).
 At the El Vaquero Mexican restaurant, this is to correct a Contractor error as well as to improve an existing drainage problem that was within the project limits (shared expense between Town and Contractor).

-I-66 Widening Project

-- The Old Carolina Road Bridge was closed on September 22 (the Monday after Haymarket Day) and is scheduled to be closed through Spring of 2016. - The Old Carolina Road Bridge has been demolished. - VDOT is evaluating if the time for the closure of the Old Carolina Bridge can be reduced.

-I-66/Rte 15 Interchange Project

-- A Citizen's Information Meeting to present the Diverging Diamond Interchange concept to the public was held on October 29, 2014 at Battlefield High School, from 6:00 pm to 8:00 pm with a presentation at 6:30 pm. - Over 92 people attended the meeting, not including VDOT or the design-build team.
+I-66 W idening Project The Old Carolina Road Bridge was closed on September 22 (the Monday after Haymarket Day) and is scheduled to be closed through Spring of 2016.
+The Old Carolina Road Bridge has been demolished.
+VDOT is evaluating if the time for the closure of the Old Carolina Bridge can be reduced.
+I-66/Rt e 15 Interchange Project A Citizen's Information Meeting to present the Diverging Diamond Interchange concept to the public was held on October 29, 2014 at Battlefield High School, from 6:00 pm to 8:00 pm with a presentation at 6:30 pm.
+Over 92 people attended the meeting, not including VDOT or the design-build team.
 At the meeting, VDOT received 11 written comments.
 Of the 11 comments, 7 comments were in support of the interchange concept (64%).
 1 comment said they were unsure if they supported the project (9%) because they were concerned about how long it would take for people to get used to driving this interchange.
 3 comments were not in support (27%) for the following reasons:

 - The entire Rte15 corridor needs to be evaluated and not just this interchange.
 Note: Evaluating the entire Rte 15 corridor is outside the scope of this project. - The project needs to be extended to include the railroad crossing.
 Note: Including the railroad crossing is outside the scope of this project. - The person did not support the DDI concept because they did not think that the DDI concept would work with the volume of traffic using the interchange.
-Note: The traffic simulations shown at the meeting demonstrated that the interchange could handle the volume of traffic at this interchange. - VDOT has stated they will evaluate the Town Council's requests for pedestrian bridges and a stopped condition at the westbound I-66 on-ramp when they are evaluating the Citizen's Information Meeting comments.
-It is expected that VDOT will have the response to comments in late November or early December.
+Note: The traffic simulations shown at the meeting demonstrated that the interchange could handle the volume of traffic at this interchange.